 The proposed City-Wide Parking Review includes five phases:

-Phase 3 (review to start in 2021): Well-managed on-street parking is important to support vibrant community needs and private on-site parking policies.
+Phase 3 (ongoing for 2022): Well-managed on-street parking is important to support vibrant community needs and private on-site parking policies.
 This phase will develop the policies and regulations to manage this curb space and balance the wide variety of needs.

-Phase 4 (review to start in 2021): This phase will review the City-wide parking requirements and policies outside Transit-Oriented Development areas, including reviewing the opportunity to reduce unnecessary parking supply and vehicle demand.
+Phase 4 (review to start in 2022): This phase will review the City-wide parking requirements and policies outside Transit-Oriented Development areas, including reviewing the opportunity to reduce unnecessary parking supply and vehicle demand.

-Phase 5 (review to start in 2021/2022): This phase will assess the parking needs for City-owned public parking facilities and review the on-street parking management strategy in Transit-Oriented Development areas.
+Phase 5 (review to start in 2022): This phase will assess the parking needs for City-owned public parking facilities and review the on-street parking management strategy in Transit-Oriented Development areas.